levinXiao/LFCGzipUtility/README.md

 # LFCGzipUtility
-A OC GZip Library  saved for backup  easy-to-use
+An OC GZip Library  saved for backup  easy-to-use

 find on website

 @author Clint Harris (www.clintharris.net)

-#How to Use
+# How to Use
 ```
 + (NSData *)gzipData:(NSData*)pUncompressedData;  //压缩